-Behavior Rating Scales for ADHD
+Behavior Rating Scales for ADHDSkip to the navigation

 Written tests called rating scales are used to check for symptoms of attention deficit hyperactivity disorders (ADHD).
 These tests can help measure and compare a child's behavior with that of other children the same age.